srdsam/samuel-dsouza/content/_index.md

     content:
       title: About Me
       text: |-
-        I am a software engineer with expertise across bioinformatics, software engineering, and machine learning.
-I hold a BSc in Medical Biosciences from Imperial College London and have further completed numerous online courses in various relevant fields.
-I thrive in collaborative and supportive environments that promote creative, thorough engineering, enabling engineers like myself to address challenging issues with innovative solutions.
-Throughout my career, I have gained a breadth of experience in research and development, most recently focusing on bioinformatics and software engineering in startups, academia, and industry.
+        I am a software engineer with a focus on bioinformatics and biotechnology.
+I hold a BSc in Medical Biosciences from Imperial College London and have received formal lab training.
+For my thesis, I developed machine learning algorithms to support cardiac diagnostics from cardiac magnetic resonance imaging.

-        My technical skillset encompasses programming languages such as Python, JavaScript, C++, Nextflow, Java, Arduino, and Rust, as well as web development technologies including ReactJS, NextJS, NodeJS, and HTML.
-I am proficient with databases like Neo4J, MySQL, PostgreSQL, and JSON, and have experience with DevOps tools such as Docker, Singularity, AWS, Serverless, Git, and HPCs (on-premise deployments).
-Moreover, I have hands-on experience with wet-lab techniques like CRISPR, western blot, qPCR, cell culture, genotyping, and phenotyping.
+        Before my bachelor's degree, I spent a year working as an R&D engineer, developing prototypes for early-stage startups in Berlin.
+Throughout my undergraduate degree, I worked as a bioinformatician and software engineer at various companies in the UK and Germany.
+After graduating, I moved to California, where I developed the initial data infrastructure for the CZ Biohub, a biomedical research center.
+I am currently working on data engineering at insitro.

-        Outside of work, I like Muay Thai and open water swimming with the South End Rowing Club.
-I have held leadership positions in sports organizations, including serving as Treasurer for Imperial College Swim and Waterpolo (ICSWP) and playing in the BUCS Premier League Waterpolo for Imperial College London.
+        In my free time, I train in Muay Thai and do open water swimming in the Bay.
+Although I was born in NYC, I mainly grew up in London, except for short stints in Berlin and Washington DC.
+Recently, I have been living in San Francisco.

   - block: experience
     id: experience